Will Turpentine Remove Wood Stain? Plus Alternatives

 Does Turpentine Remove Wood Varnish?

 Turpentine can remove wood varnish.
 It effectively dissolves the varnish, allowing you to remove it from your wood.
 However, turpentine is a harsh solvent and can damage your wood if not used properly.
-Taking precautions when using turpentine is important as refinishing your wood after removing the varnish.
+Taking precautions when using turpentine is as important as refinishing your wood after removing the varnish.

 Can You Use Turpentine to Clean Wood Floors?